THE LYNN AVOIDING LINE

 An initial plan proposed constructing a new station on Austin Street in King’s Lynn.
 The envisioned railway line would have diverged from the Hunstanton line at a point known as Salters Road Junction, located near the junction for the Lynn-Bawsey-Fakenham line.
 The line would have briefly utilised the Docks railway before continuing its dedicated route to Austin Street.
 However, this line was never completed, no traffic was observed, and it was ultimately abandoned and dismantled.

-A through route was required to link the Lynn Sutton Bridge line to the Lynn Fakenham line and divert traffic from the main King’s Lynn Town station and King’s Lynn Junction.
-1885 the Lynn avoiding line was opened for freight, followed by passenger services in 1886.
+A new through route was required to link the Lynn Sutton Bridge line to the Lynn Fakenham line and divert traffic from the main King’s Lynn Town station and King’s Lynn Junction.
+In 1885, the Lynn avoiding line was opened for freight, followed by passenger services in 1886.
 That same year, South Lynn Station was also opened for passenger use, coinciding with the closure of West Lynn Station.
-The new loop line ran from Bawsey and circled around King’s Lynn to the south side of the town, leading to the newly established South Lynn Station.

 The 3-mile and 22-chain route between Gaywood and Bawsey was kept intact for potential diversionary and excursion traffic, but it was ultimately removed as it was never utilised.
 Part of the old Sutton Bridge line at South Lynn continued to serve as a junction for shuttling trains from South Lynn Station to King’s Lynn Town Station.
 This included many excursion trains to the Norfolk coast via the Hunstanton branch until the M&GN closed in 1959.
 The junction remained operational for freight use until the late 1980s or early 1990s, serving the southern side of King’s Lynn and the nearby beet factory.

-The avoiding line would have run around the edge of the after-constructed Hardwick Narrows industrial estate, crossing over the Lynn Ely railway via a bridge on a raised track bed.
 Shortly thereafter, it would pass over another bridge that spanned the River Nar.
 After this final bridge, the railway would cross a junction that once connected the Lynn Sutton Bridge railway from the Lynn Ely line at Harbour Junction.
 Soon after, the railway would head into South Lynn station.

 Maps